pcolby/install-linuxdeploy/README.md

 Space-separated list of optional [linuxdeploy] plugins to install.
 Any plugins directly listed in the [Awesome linuxdeploy!] listing should be supported, such as `appimage` and `qt`.

+Each plugin may be suffixed with a version, like `qt@v1.2.3`, to specify which version of that plugin to install.
+Note, however, for plugins with actual releases (such as `appimage` and `qt`), the version is a GitHub release tag, but for unreleased plugins (such as `gtk` and `gstreamer`) the version is a ref name or commit hash.
+If no version suffix is provided, released plugins default to match the [`version`](#version) option, while unreleased plugins defualt to their default branch (ie `master`).

 ### `set-env`